xnvme/xnvme/docs/tutorial/transports/spdk/index.md

 by `xnvme-driver`, attached to `nvmf_tgt` as `Nvme0` through `rpc.py`, and published as a TCP subsystem.
-The `cijoe/scripts/nvme_target_start.py`, `nvme_target_probe.py`, and `nvme_target_stop.py` scripts drive this with `--provider spdk`.
+The `cijoe/scripts/nvme_target_start.py`, `nvme_target_probe.py`, and `nvme_target_stop.py` scripts drive this with `--nvme-provider spdk`.
 They are wired into the dedicated `workflows/transports-tcp-spdk.yaml` workflow whose three steps (`nvme_target_start`, `nvme_target_probe`, `nvme_target_stop`) can be selected individually.